Discover Swiss Financial Secrets That Maximize Your Money!

 Radicant offers all the essential features that each bank account provides:

-• Receive and send money to other bank accounts
+• Send money to other bank accounts.

 On top of that, the rest of the features are focused on mobile banking: